zhanganha/ambari-1/README.md

 Spark\Shark integration with Apache Ambari
 ======
-Deploy and manage Spark\Shark sytems on your cluster using Apache Ambari.
+Deploy and manage Spark\Shark systems on your cluster using Apache Ambari.

 ### Ambari
 [Apache Ambari project](http://ambari.apache.org/) is aimed at making Hadoop management simpler by developing software for provisioning, managing, and monitoring Apache Hadoop clusters.

 ### Spark\Shark
-[Apache Spark](http://spark.incubator.apache.org/) is an open source cluster computing system that aims to make data analytics fast — both fast to run and fast to write
+[Apache Spark](http://spark.incubator.apache.org/) is an open source cluster computing system that aims to make data analytics fast — both fast to run and fast to write.

 [Shark](https://github.com/amplab/shark) is a large-scale data warehouse system for Spark designed to be compatible with Apache Hive.

 ### Work done by NFLabs
-We at [NFLabs](http://nflabs.com) think that Ambari is an awsome cluter-managemnt platform and egar to help it to become even more usefull for others.
+We at [NFLabs](http://nflabs.com) think that Ambari is an awsome cluster-managemnt platform and egar to help it to become even more usefull for others.

-Right now new service can not be added to Ambari only through declaration (this work is in [early stages now](https://issues.apache.org/jira/browse/AMBARI-2714)) it requires a code modification both, server and client side.
+Right now new service can not be added to Ambari only through declaration (this work is in [early stages now](https://issues.apache.org/jira/browse/AMBARI-2714)) but it requires a code modifications for both, server and client side.

-Here is our integration scope and current status:
+Here is our integration scope and current progress:
-- [x] Spark\Shark installation though wizzard using custom stack NFL definition
+- [x] Spark\Shark installation through wizzard using custom NFL stack definition
-- [x] Spark\Shark service managemnt: start\stop through web ui
+- [x] Spark\Shark service management: start\stop through web ui
-- [ ] Spark\Shark configuration though GUI
+- [ ] Spark\Shark configuration using web ui
-      (for now configuration step is done manually after the installation, check [example](https://gist.github.com/alexander-bzz/64f62779f8d7757e1696))
+      (as for now configuration step is done manually after the installation, check [our example](https://gist.github.com/alexander-bzz/64f62779f8d7757e1696))
 - [ ] Migration to HDP-1.4
 - [ ] Spark\Shark service monitoring i.e gangilla metrics